vladimirfomene/MovieReviewBoard/outline.md

 * Why Kotlin and GraphQL?
 * What you will build.

-## Bootstrap and secure Spring Boot backend
+## Bootstrap your Spring Boot application
 * Bootstrap a Kotlin Spring Boot application from `start.spring.io`.
 * Add a helloworld endpoint to it.